PeterO14/personal-website/README.md

 # Personal Website

-The goal of this personal website are two-fold.
+The goal of this personal website are two-fold:

 1. Building this from the ground up has provided me with effective experience working with HTML and CSS.